Gathering Data#

 LangSearch can gather data that lives on websites or local file systems in any manner determined by you.
 It does this by using Scrapy, a powerful Python web crawling framework.

-For simple use cases, we offer two convenience classes WebSpider
+For simple use cases, we offer two convenience classes WebSpider and FileSpider, which makes it possible to

 gather data by writing very little Scrapy code and mostly by changing some settings in a settings file.